webcrafters/ng-basics-2021/README.md

 Test your component by placing it in a parent div of specific width and height.
 Use as many paragraphs as necessary to test the scrolling behavior.

+If you haven't done so yet, commit your changes once the task is complete.

 ## Task 2

+Start working on a new branch.
+You should build upon your own solution from task1.
+This can be done in 2 steps.

+You should be on the branch task2 now.
+First checkout a new branch from here:
+`git checkout -b my-task2-solution`
+Now you are on the new branch.
+Merge your task1 solution into it.
+`git merge my-task1-solution`

 Create a wrapper component "FunViewer" that displays the FunComponent.